German Shepherd Feeding Chart

 When they begin to experience teething discomfort, the mother becomes concerned and begins the weaning process on their own, independently.
 For a while, you can attempt to persuade the female German Shepherd to keep nursing, but if you see that she’s in a lot of pain, you can console her by giving her puppy mush instead of her mother’s milk.

-READ MORE: The Smartest Breeds of Dogs
+READ MORE: Cataracts in Dogs

 Puppy mush is basically a combination of dry dog kibble and water or formula to replace the mother’s milk.
 Puppies who are one month old do not yet have teeth that are strong enough to eat kibble, so it is important to soften their diet as much as possible.